RNN based Incremental Online Spoken Language Understanding: Results

 \subsection{Early Prediction of Intents}

-One of the advantages of the online SLU is the potential to predict the correct intent before the EOS is reached.
-To evaluate the prospects of this, we also calculated the accuracy of intent predictions during false positives of the EOS detection.
-Figure~\ref{fig:early} illustrates the accuracies evaluated during (i) true negatives and true positives (i.e., matched with Oracle EOS), and (ii) false positives.
-We observe that the accuracy of intent detection at false positives to be high and close to the ones evaluated at Oracle EOS.
-This finding implies that the intent detection is accurate even before the EOS is reached, thereby hinting at possibilities of early prediction.
+One of the advantages of the online SLU is the potential to predict the intent prematurely.
+To evaluate the prospects of this, we calculate the accuracy of intent predictions during false positives of the EOS detection (see $\lnot$(Oracle)\&EOS in Fig~\ref{fig:results} and Fig~\ref{fig:asr_results}).
+We observe that the accuracy of intent detection at false positives to be high and close to the accuracy at Oracle EOS.
+This implies that the intent detection is accurate even before the EOS, thereby hinting at possibilities of early prediction.

 Additionally, we analyze the earliest time (in terms of number of words) the network starts predicting the correct intent.
-We obtain the early detection distribution normalizing over utterance length and then over class distribution (illustrated in Figure~\ref{fig:early_dist}).
-The x-axis corresponds to normalized utterance length (0.0 being start of utterance and 1.0 being EOS) and the heat-map correspond to the number of utterances.
+We obtain the early detection distribution normalizing over utterance length and then over class distribution (see Fig~\ref{fig:early_dist}).
+The x-axis corresponds to normalized utterance length (0.0 is start of utterance; 1.0 is EOS) and the heat-map correspond to the number of utterances.
 We observe an acute peak at 1.0 for offline system, suggesting the majority of intents are detected correctly only at EOS.
-However, for the proposed system, the peak at 1.0 is less pronounced and the distribution is concentrated relatively more towards smaller values (left), thus suggestive of earlier detections.
-We find that the early detections with our proposed methods are statistically significant ($p<0.005$) compared to offline system.
-Moreover, the proposed multi-task model is capable of earlier detections (statically significant, $p<0.05$) compared to the proposed online model.
+However, for the proposed system, the peak at 1.0 is less pronounced and the distribution is concentrated relatively more towards smaller values, thus suggestive of earlier detections.
+We find that the early detections with our proposed models are statistically significant ($p$-value$<$0.005) compared to offline system.
+Moreover, the proposed multi-task model is capable of earlier detections (significant, $p$-value$<$0.05) than the online model.